Legion2/open-cue-service/README.md

 You can also configure the Auto Sync Interval, which is the time in seconds between the checks if iCUE is running.
 Change the property `"AutoSyncInterval": <interval in seconds>` in the `appsettings.json`.

+## Troubleshooting

+### Sdk Error occurred: InvalidArguments

+This error could indicate the missing or wrong profiles directory.
+Make sure the profiles directory is correctly created according to the [Open CUE CLI documentation](https://github.com/Legion2/open-cue-cli#profiles) and the correct name is configured in the `appsettings.json` (`Game` property).

 ## License
 This project is distributed under [Apache License, Version 2.0](LICENSE).